nicholas-myers/nicholas-myers/README.md

 - 💬 Ask me about ... my development skills and other technoligies I'm ecited to learn about.
 - 📫 How to reach me: ... nicholas.myers.professional@gmail.com or https://nicholas-myers-profolio.now.sh/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm like to beatbox and write poetry.
+I like to beatbox and write poetry.
 -->